openethereum/openethereum.github.io/JSONRPC-trace-module.md

 The trace module is for getting a deeper insight into transaction processing.
 It includes two sets of calls; the transaction trace filtering API and the ad-hoc tracing API.

-**Note:** In order to use the Transaction-Trace Filtering API, Parity must be fully synced with flags `$ parity --tracing on`.
+**Note:** In order to use the Transaction-Trace Filtering API, OpenEthereum must be fully synced with flags `$ openethereum --tracing on`.
 As for the Ad-hoc Tracing API, as long the blocks have not yet been pruned, the RPC calls will work.

 ## The Ad-hoc Tracing API